 Send us your solution so we can show others!
 Submit a link to the Github repo with your files in it here using any of the methods listed on the contributing page.
 Please include your partner’s github handle somewhere in the description if they would like attribution.

 In this project, you’ll dive right into the tutorial by building the site’s static pages.
 In the fourth chapter, you’ll get a refresher of the Ruby concepts which will be useful to you along the way.
 Even if you’re good with Ruby (for instance completing the Ruby course), this is a good chapter to look over to see how some of those concepts are applied to Rails.

-One aspect of the Ruby on Rails tutorial which we haven't covered deeply is testing.
-You got a brief look at it in the Web Development 101 course and a good taste of it in the Ruby course but there are some more moving parts when it becomes applied to Rails.
+One aspect of the Ruby on Rails tutorial which we haven’t covered deeply is testing.
+You got a good taste of it in the Ruby course but there are some more moving parts when it becomes applied to Rails.

-Michael Hartl does a pretty good job of explaining what's going on during the Rails Tutorial and the syntax of RSpec is relatively straightforward.
-If you've been following the curriculum up until now, you should find testing in Rails to be a natural transition from plain Ruby tests (and actually a bit more interesting because you get to play with webpages).
+Michael Hartl does a pretty good job of explaining what’s going on during the Rails Tutorial and the syntax of MiniTest is relatively straightforward, and easily parallel to RSpec.
+If you’ve been following the curriculum up until now, you should find testing in Rails to be a natural transition from plain Ruby tests (and actually a bit more interesting because you get to play with webpages).

 If you don’t feel comfortable with testing Ruby yet, it can feel like you’re learning two languages at once.
 Don’t be discouraged if you end up scratching your head a bit… it takes some getting used to.
 Luckily RSpec only uses about a dozen different methods again and again and again, the trick is just knowing which order to put them in.